mateusz-el/Microdrone/README.md

 • I tested the motors in the Betaflight Configurator program.
 • Together we put the propellers on the motors according to the recommendations (3016, 3016R).
 • I soldered the camera and receiver wires to the FC flight controller.
+• I updated the transmitter version in the ExpressLRS Configurator program.
 • I programmed the receiver and the transmitter switch functions (ARM mode, Angle mode, Horizon mode) accordingly.
 • I connected the transmitter to the receiver using ELRS communication.
 • Together we performed the first (successful) tests of the microdrone in terms of flying using the flight stabilization mode (Angle mode) and without this mode.